Key Takeaways

 If you’re concerned about your data being collected by ChatGPT, it is actually possible to use the service anonymously.

-Doing this won’t protect you from having your data used for training purposes, but it does mean that any chats you have won’t be linked to your account.
+You don’t actually need to log into ChatGPT to use it.
+It does mean foregoing some of the personalization options, and it won’t protect you from having your data used for training purposes, but it does mean that any chats you have won’t be linked to your account.

 Whatever you decide to do, there are some things we’d suggest never sharing with ChatGPT, including financial data, creative data, and personal information.